fsiegrist/devops-bootcamp-02-linux/Notes.md

 <br />

 Connecting via SSH: `ssh username@SSHserver`
-- `ssh root@159.89.14.94`= Connect with root user to 159.89.14.94 server address
+- `ssh root@159.89.14.94` = Connect with root user to 159.89.14.94 server address
-- `ssh-keygen -t rsa`= Create SSH Key Pair with 'rsa' algorithm.
+- `ssh-keygen -t rsa` = Create SSH Key Pair with 'rsa' algorithm.
 SSH Key Pair is stored to the default location `~/.ssh`
-- `ls .ssh/`= Display contents of .ssh folder, which has:
+- `ls .ssh/` = Display contents of .ssh folder, which has:
   - `id_rsa` = Private Key
-  - `id_rsa.pub` = Public Key
+  - `id_rsa.pub` = Public Key (content must be copied into server's `~/.ssh/authorized_keys` file)
 - `ssh -i .ssh/id_rsa root@159.89.14.94` = Connect with root user to 159.89.14.94 server address with specified private key file location (.ssh/id_rsa = default, but you can specify a different one like this)

 Two Files used by SSH:
-- `~/.ssh/known_hosts` = lets the client authenticate the server to check that it isn't connecting to an impersonator
+- `~/.ssh/known_hosts` = lets the client authenticate the server to check that it isn't connecting to an impersonatorn (contains the public keys of trusted servers)
-- `~/.ssh/authorized_keys` = lets the server authenticate the user
+- `~/.ssh/authorized_keys` = lets the server authenticate the user (contains the public keys of authorized clients)

 </details>